brycepoeter/tftp_server/README.md

 tftp> get sample.txt destination.txt / put sample.txt

-#### Testing

-You can test the server's performance using the included .jar file.
-Placing this in between your client and this server will allow you to test performance with a certain amount of dropped packets.

-Sample usage of test server:

-$ java -jar udpproxy.jar (port) (tftp-server-IP) (tftp-port) (packet-drop-rate)
-(e.g. $ java -jar udpproxy.jar 8080 SERVER-IP 8001 0.1)

-Once that is established, point TFTP client at (port) and run the command.

 #### Acknowledgements

 This project was completed as part of Dave Sahota's Networks Winter 2021 class in the MPCS at the University of Chicago.
-While the Python code here is all mine, it is underpinned by Dave's instruction, and he provided the resources linked above, the .jar file for testing, and the specific commands for using the tftp command-line client.
+While the Python code here is all mine, it is underpinned by Dave's instruction, and he provided the resources linked above and the specific commands for using the tftp command-line client.